Manesha03/Online-E-Channelling/README.md

 ---

-## 📦 Core Modules
+## 📦 System Modules

-- **User Management** – Patient registration, authentication, and profile handling
+- User Management
-- **Doctor Management** – Doctor profiles, availability, and specialization management
+- Doctor Management
-- **Lab Test Management** – Lab test listings and scheduling
-- **Appointment Management** – Booking, viewing, and managing appointments
+- Lab Test Management
+- Appointment Management

 ---

 ## 🗂️ Project Architecture

 The application follows the **MVC (Model–View–Controller)** pattern:

 - **Model:** Handles database interactions and business logic
 - **View:** JSP pages styled using Tailwind CSS
 - **Controller:** Manages application flow and user requests

 ---

+## 🎯 Project Highlights

+- Digital transformation of medical e-channeling workflows
+- Secure role-based system design
+- Scalable and maintainable MVC architecture
+- Practical implementation of Java-based full-stack development

+---

 ## 📄 License

-This project was developed under module IT2030 – Object Oriented Programming
-BSc (Hons) in Information Technology
-This project is intended **for academic and learning purposes only**.
+This project is intended **strictly for academic and learning purposes only**.
 Unauthorized commercial use, redistribution, or modification without proper acknowledgment is not permitted.

+---

+🩺 Your Health, Our Priority